-Calculation of share-based payments and fair value of warrants
+Calculation of share-based payments

-The Black-Scholes option pricing model is used to determine the fair value for share-based payments and warrants and utilizes subjective assumptions such as expected price volatility and expected life of the option or warrant.
+The Black-Scholes option pricing model is used to determine the fair value for share-based payments and warrants and utilizes subjective assumptions such as expected price volatility and expected life of the option.
 Discrepancies in these input assumptions can significantly affect the fair value estimate.